-- proposes to the Board of Directors the policy for the remuneration of directors and executives with strategic responsibilities, with a view to promoting sustainability and the creation of value in the medium-long term; - periodically assesses the adequacy, the overall consistency and the concrete application of the remuneration policy relating to directors and senior management, on the basis of information provided by the Chief Executive Officer, and presents proposals regarding said remuneration to the Board of Directors; - in the case of co-option, proposes candidates for the office of director to the Board of Directors; - it presents proposals to the Board of Directors on the fees of the executive directors and the other directors that hold special offices, and on the performance targets linked to the variable part of said fees; - it monitors the application of the decisions adopted by the Board, checking, in particular, on the effective achievement of the performance targets; - it submits the Remuneration Report to the Board pursuant to art.
-123-ter of the TUF, which the Directors present to the annual Shareholders' Meeting; - it gives the Board its views on the dimensions and composition of the Board itself and makes recommendations as regards the management team and professionals whose presence is deemed necessary; - issues preliminary and non-binding opinions regarding the positions to be classified as having strategic responsibilities; - 9. for the purposes of expressing its preventive and non-binding opinions, it gathers the preliminary investigations according to the choice of the executives with strategic responsibilities as well as those relating to the appointments of the Directors and Auditors in the most significant companies.
+- proposes to the Board of Directors the policy for the remuneration of directors and executives with strategic responsibilities, with a view to promoting sustainability and the creation of value in the medium-long term; - periodically assesses the adequacy, the overall consistency and the concrete application of the remuneration policy relating to directors and senior management, on the basis of information provided by the Chief Executive Officer, and presents proposals regarding said remuneration to the Board of Directors; - 3. in the case of co-option, proposes candidates for the office of director to the Board of Directors; - it presents proposals to the Board of Directors on the fees of the executive directors and the other directors that hold special offices, and on the performance targets linked to the variable part of said fees; - it monitors the application of the decisions adopted by the Board, checking, in particular, on the effective achievement of the performance targets; - it submits the Remuneration Report to the Board pursuant to art.
+123-ter of the TUF, which the Directors present to the annual Shareholders' Meeting; - it gives the Board its views on the dimensions and composition of the Board itself and makes recommendations as regards the management team and professionals whose presence is deemed necessary; - 8. issues preliminary and non-binding opinions regarding the positions to be classified as having strategic responsibilities; - 9. for the purposes of expressing its preventive and non-binding opinions, it gathers the preliminary investigations according to the choice of the executives with strategic responsibilities as well

-At the meeting of 1 March 2021, the Board of Directors integrated the competencies already recognised to the Appointments and Remuneration Committee with the additional responsibility, for the purposes of formulating preliminary and non-binding opinions, of the investigations conducted on the basis of the selection of executives who, while not classifiable as executives with strategic responsibilities, perform duties relevant to the achievement of the Acea Group's performance ("Key Resources").
+- as those relating to the appointments of the Directors and Auditors in the most significant companies; and - 10.
+The Committee is also recognised with the additional responsibility, for the purposes of formulating preliminary and non-binding opinions, of the investigations conducted on the basis of the selection of executives who, while not classifiable as executives with strategic responsibilities, perform duties relevant to the achievement of the Group's performance ("Key Resources").

-Directors must refrain from participating in Committee meetings when the Committee discusses proposals to be submitted to the Board of Directors relating to their own fees.
+Directors must refrain from participating in Appointments and Remuneration Committee meetings when the Committee discusses proposals to be submitted to the Board of Directors relating to their own fees.

-In 2022, the Committee met on 11 occasions, with an average duration of 1 hour, with the minutes duly recorded, and meetings were characterised by the regular attendance of members.
+In 2023, the Committee met on 13 occasions, with an average duration of 1 hour, with the minutes duly recorded, and meetings were characterised by the regular attendance of members.
 The Chairperson of the Board of Statutory Auditors and/or another Auditor also participated in the meeting and provided valuable contributions to the discussion.

-As at the date of this report, 4 meetings have been held.
+As at the date of this report, 3 meetings have been held.